Medical Innovation Bill [HL]

 Description

-- Patient Input: Taking into account the patient's opinions and preferences.
+- Patient opinions and requests.

 Government Spending